Mandatory Palestine: Economy

+Palestine's economy during the British Mandate period was primarily agricultural, with most of the population living in the countryside.

 Between 1922 and 1947, the annual growth rate of the Jewish sector of the economy was 13.2%, mainly due to immigration and foreign capital, while that of the Arab was 6.5%.
 Per capita, these figures were 4.8% and 3.6% respectively.
 By 1936, Jews earned 2.6 times as much as Arabs.
 Compared to Arabs in other countries, Palestinian Arabs earned slightly more.

 The Jaffa Electric Company was founded in 1923 by Pinhas Rutenberg, and was later absorbed into a newly created Palestine Electric Corporation; the First Jordan Hydro-Electric Power House was opened in 1933.
 Palestine Airways was founded in 1934, Angel Bakeries in 1927, and the Tnuva dairy in 1926.
 Electric current mainly flowed to Jewish industry, following it to its nestled locations in Tel Aviv and Haifa.
 Although Tel Aviv had by far more workshops and factories, the demand for electric power for industry was roughly the same for both cities by the early 1930s.

 The country's largest industrial zone was in Haifa, where many housing projects were built for employees.

 On the scale of the UN Human Development Index determined for around 1939, of 36 countries, Palestinian Jews were placed 15th, Palestinian Arabs 30th, Egypt 33rd and Turkey 35th.
 The Jews in Palestine were mainly urban, 76.2% in 1942, while the Arabs were mainly rural, 68.3% in 1942.
 Overall, Khalidi concludes that Palestinian Arab society, while overmatched by the Yishuv, was as advanced as any other Arab society in the region and considerably more than several.